ROCm/ROCmValidationSuite/REGRESSION.md

-Before running the run_regression.py you first need to set the following environment variables for location of RVS source tree and build folders (ajdust for your particular clone):
+Before running the run_regression.py you first need to set the following environment variables for location of RVS source tree and build folders (adjust for your particular clone):

     export WB=/work/yourworkfolder
     export RVS=$WB/ROCmValidationSuite